Lirez cette page en Français!

-The Mayors’ Monarch Pledge is a tri-national initiative to encourage mayors and other local government chief executives to take community-wide actions to help save the monarch butterfly.
+The Mayors’ Monarch Pledge is a tri-national initiative to encourage mayors and other heads of local and tribal government to take community-wide actions to help save the monarch butterfly.
 Following its launch by the National Wildlife Federation in the United States in September 2015, mayors across the U.S. took the pledge and began taking actions to help save the monarch butterfly.
-Within 18 months, over 300 cities had taken the Mayors’ Monarch Pledge across the United States.

 While the pledge was originally designed for municipalities in the United States, the pledge was expanded in 2017 to Canada and Mexico through the Commission for Environmental Cooperation.